In this section

 - Non-Medical Helpers Allowance, eg for a specialist mentor or study skills tutor

 - Travel Allowance, eg for extra costs you have to pay as a result of your disability

 Who isn't eligible

-European Union, International, and Further Education students are not eligible for DSA.
-Our Learning Support Officers (LSOs) may be able to offer advice and guidance about other support available to these students.
-To discuss your options, please contact the LSOs via the Student Centre.
+European Union, International, Further Education and students in Exam Attendance Only are not eligible for DSA.
+Our Disability Advisers may be able to offer advice and guidance about other support available to these students.
+To discuss your options, please contact the Disability Advisers via the Student Centre.

 How to apply